emaicus/Rangers-and-Ruffians/new_site/pages/GENERATED/Tome_of_the_Ancients.md

 __Tier 0:__
 * __Hologram:__ _(Cost: 0, Charisma Cost: 8)_ Manifest your thoughts as a hologram standing one foot tall on your palm.
-* __Summon Familiar:__ _(Cost: 0, Charisma Cost: 8)_ Summon a small familiar with 5 health.
-The familiar obeys your every command and can attack for 1d4 damage.
-If a familiar dies, it cannot be resummoned until the next day.
 * __Tickle:__ _(Cost: 0, Charisma Cost: 8)_ Utilize your magic to tickle an entity within 30 feet of you.
 If in combat, the entity must make an inner fire saving throw against your spell power, or be forced to move at disadvantage.

 __Tier 1:__